 a.
-Have students complete the task individually and compare their answers in pairs.
+Split the class into two groups and assign half the items to each group.
+Have students complete the task individually and compare their answers with the rest of their group.
+Regroup students so they work with someone who completed the other half of the task and share their answers.
 Elicit answers from the whole class.
 Many of the words have a more literal meaning.
 Ask students which ones they know and in what context the word is normally used.